AchrafKassioui/Learning-iOS-Dev/README.md

 # Learning iOS dev

-This is a collection of notes I take while learning native iOS development, starting from June 2023.
-They are purposefully written in a candid style, to honestly capture the mental model and fuzziness of learning.
+This is a collection of notes I take while learning native iOS development.
+Notes are written in a candid style, in order to honestly capture the local mental model.

 ## 9223372036854775807